pirodaes/pirodaes.github.io/_posts/2019-12-25-sketching-for-production.md

   - path: 02.jpg
     description: "Analyzing a real life lego construction"
   - path: 03.jpg
-    description: "Transforming the lego construction in a building of given dimensions"
+    description: "Turning it into a building of given dimensions"
   - path: 04.jpg
-    description: "Different view of a building, keeping coherent proportions"
+    description: "Different view of the same building"
   - path: 05.jpg
     description: "Analyzing a real life appliance (iron)"
   - path: 06.jpg